VeloxDB/VeloxDB/Samples/Performance/CRUDPerfSample/readme.txt

 6. Modify the value of the property BufferPoolSize to 134217728 (128 MB).
 	This increases connection buffer pool size which is neccessary for acheiving extremly high transaction throughput.
-7. Modify the value of the properties SystemDatabasePath and Log->Path Make sure that this both directories exist
+7. Modify the value of the properties SystemDatabasePath and Log->Path Make sure that both directories exist
-8. Oepn the file config.cluster.json (in the unpacked server directory) and replace the localhost with the machine host name or ip address (do not use 0.0.0.0)
+8. Open the file config.cluster.json (in the unpacked server directory) and replace the localhost with the machine host name or ip address (do not use 0.0.0.0)
 	This step is neccessary only if test client is not run locally.
-9. Start the database server by running the CLI command: dotnet vlxdbsrv.dll --interactive
+9. Start the database server by running the CLI command: vlxdbsrv --interactive
-10. Create a single log file for the database by running the following CLI command (while still in unpacked server directory): dotnet vlx.dll create-log --name Log0 --dir log_path --snapshot-dir snapshot_path --size 3072 log_path and snapshot_path are path to directories where database log and snapshot files will be stored.
+10. Create a single log file for the database by running the following CLI command (while still in unpacked server directory): vlx create-log --name Log0 --dir log_path --snapshot-dir snapshot_path --size 10000 log_path and snapshot_path are path to directories where database log and snapshot files will be stored.
-	For best performance it is recommended to store log files and snapshot files on separate drives.
+	For best performance it is recommended to store log files and snapshot files on separate storage devices.
-12. Deploy the server side files to the server by running the following CLI command: dotnet vlx.dll update-assemblies --dir assemblies_directory_path --no-confirm assemblies_directory_path is the path where you copied API.dll and Server.dll
+11. Deploy the server side files to the server by running the following CLI command: vlx update-assemblies --dir assemblies_directory_path --no-confirm assemblies_directory_path is the path where you copied API.dll and Server.dll
-12. Run the client test application (from the bin directory of the Client project) by running the following CLI command: dotnet client.dll host_name multiplier worker_count conn_count host_name is the host name of the machine where database server is deplyoed (You can use localhost or ip address here).
+12. Run the client test application (from the bin directory of the Client project) by running the following CLI command: client host_name multiplier worker_count conn_count host_name is the host name (or address) that u used in step 8, (uou can use localhost).
-			For best performance keep the client and server on separate machines. multiplier determines the size of the dataset (number of Vehicle objects inserted into the database).
+			For best performance keep the client and server on separate machines.
+			Also, for acheiving the peak peformance network bandwith of the server needs to be more than 1Gbps. multiplier determines the size of the dataset (number of Vehicle and Ride objects inserted into the database).
-			Spcify 1 to insert 8 million vehicles, 2 for 16 million vehicles and so on... worker_count specifies the number of worker threads applying the changes to the database.
-This number simulates the number of concurrent users in a real world scenario. conn_count specifies the number of connections that will be be opened to the database.
-This number should be between 1 and 4.
+			Spcify 1 to insert 8 million vehicles and 8 million rides, 2 for 16 and so on... worker_count number of concurrent requests
+		conn_count specifies the number of connections that will be be opened to the database.
+Good value for this are between 2 and 4.

-To run the sample with a cluster of two nodes:
+To run the sample with an HA cluster:
-1. Run steps 1 to 8 (in step 4, you will need the standard version of VeloxDB database for cluster support)
+1. Run steps 1 to 7 (in step 4, you will need the enterprise version of VeloxDB database because of cluster support being needed)
 2. Provision two separate machines, one for Primary node and one for Standby node
-3. Provide a shared network location (SMB) accessible to both machines (with write access rights)
+3. Provide a shared network location (SMB) accessible to both machines (with read/write access rights)
-4. Create cluster configuration file by running the following CLI commands (for this we use the interactive mode of the client tool) dotnet vlx.dll cluster-config new create-ha --name main --host1 host_name1 --host2 host_name2 --witness shared_witness_path
+4. Create a cluster configuration file in the server directory by running the following CLI commands (for this we use the interactive mode of the client tool) vlx cluster-config new create-ha --name main --host1 host_name1 --host2 host_name2 --witness shared_witness_path